torchmix/torchmix/examples/no_parameters/README.md

 # Welcome to torchmix!

 `torchmix` is a library that provides a collection of PyTorch modules that aims to make your code more efficient and modular.
-In this example, we'll show you how to use `torchmix`'s `no_parameters` context manager to speed up the creation of `MixModule` objects.
+In this example, we'll show you how to use `torchmix`'s `no_parameters` context manager to speed up the creation of `Component` objects.

 ### Using the `no_parameters` Context Manager

-If you are creating a large `MixModule` objects and don't need their actual parameters (e.g. weights and biases), you can use `torchmix`'s `no_parameters` context manager to speed up the creation process.
-This can be especially useful when you only need the `MixModule` objects for generating configurations and not for training or inference.
+If you are creating a large `Component` objects and don't need their actual parameters (e.g. weights and biases), you can use `torchmix`'s `no_parameters` context manager to speed up the creation process.
+This can be especially useful when you only need the `Component` objects for generating configurations and not for training or inference.

 ```python
 import time